-In summary, there is high confidence that effective decarbonization strategies could lead to air quality improvements but are not sufficient to achieve, in the near term, air quality WHO guideline values set for fine particulate matter), especially in parts of Asia and in some highly polluted regions.
-Additional policies (e.g., access to clean energy, waste management) envisaged to attain Sustainable Development Goals (SDG) bring complementary SLCF reduction (high confidence).
-Sustained methane mitigation, wherever it occurs, stands out as an option that combines near and long-term gains on surface temperature (high confidence) and leads to air pollution benefit by reducing globally the surface ozone level (high confidence).
+In summary, there is high confidence that effective decarbonization strategies could lead to air-quality improvements but are not sufficient to achieve, in the near term, air-quality WHO guideline values set for fine particulate matter, especially in parts of Asia and in some highly polluted regions.
+Additional policies (e.g., access to clean energy, waste management) envisaged to attain Sustainable Development Goals (SDGs) bring complementary SLCF reduction (high confidence).
+Sustained methane mitigation, wherever it occurs, stands out as an option that combines near- and long-term gains on surface temperature (high confidence) and leads to an air pollution benefit by reducing globally the surface ozone level (high confidence).

 [START CROSS-CHAPTER BOX 6.1 HERE]

-Implications of COVID-19 restrictions for emissions, air quality and climate
+Implications of COVID-19 Restrictions for Emissions, Air Quality and Climate

 Coordinators: